 If you applied to more than one faculty or campus at U of T, you will be considered for all your choices concurrently.
 In some cases, the University of Toronto Scarborough or Mississauga campuses may send alternate offers to competitive Faculty of Arts & Science students.

 Reference letters and personal statements are not required for admission to any of our programs.
-Rotman Commerce and Computer Science require students to fill out an additional supplementary application, but no other programs at the Faculty of Arts & Science require this.
-Select Colleges and first-year opportunities require additional information as well.
+Computer Science and Rotman Commerce require students to fill out an additional supplementary application, but no other programs at the Faculty of Arts & Science require this.
+Some colleges and first-year opportunities require additional applications as well.

 You can upload unofficial transcripts through the JOIN U of T portal.
 Official final high school transcripts or board exam certificates should be sent directly from your school through Parchment or mailed directly to the Office of University Admissions and Outreach.

-If you are not currently a high school students, please visit the Apply to U of T web page for more information on how to submit your transcripts.
+If you are not currently a high school student, please visit the Apply to U of T web page for more information on how to submit your transcripts.

-No, you can personally upload your current unofficial transcripts to the JOIN portal for admission consideration.
+No, you can personally upload your current unofficial transcripts to the JOIN U of T portal for admission consideration.
 Only your official final high school transcripts are required to be mailed in.

 Yes, we will consider you for admission based on your uploaded unofficial transcripts.
-We will only require your official final transcripts to be sent directly from your school at the end of the year to clear your admissions conditions.
+We will only require your official final transcripts to be sent directly from your school at the end of the year to clear your admission conditions.

-If you are required to self-report your grades you will have access to a form in your JOIN portal with instructions as to what grades you should report.
-This is a very important step, so we recommend that you update your self-reported form any time you receive new mid-term or final grades as this allows the admissions committee to receive your most up-to-date academic information quicker.
+If you are required to self-report your grades, you will have access to a form in your JOIN U of T portal with instructions as to what grades you should report.
+This is a very important step, so we recommend that you update your self-reported form any time you receive new mid-term or final grades, as this allows the admissions committee to receive your most up-to-date academic information quicker.